How to find screenshots on Mac

 Record the screen in QuickTime Player

-- Go to Applications > Utilities and launch QuickTime Player.
+- Go to Applications > Utilities and open QuickTime Player.

 - Go to the File menu and choose New Screen Recording.